 Averaged 15 points and two assists a game while leading Norcross High School to the AAAAA state championship in 2011 ...
 Scored the team's final four points from the foul line in a 59-55 win over Milton in the class AAAAA finals ...
 Second-team all-state choice in AAAAA by the AJC and a third-team All-Metro choice by the Atlanta Tipoff Club ...
 Also attended Brookwood High School in Snellville.

 Full name is Christopher James Bolden ...
 Born March 21, 1993 in Cordele, Ga. ...
 Son of James and Rachel Bolden ...
 Has lived in Tifton, Ashburn, Suwanee, Norcross, Snellville and Lawrenceville ...
 Has two younger sisters, Priscilla and Hope ...
 Began playing basketball at age 4 in the backyard with Dad ...
 Chose Tech for the coaching staff, the basketball program and the academic challenge of Tech ...
-Majoring in Business Administration ...
+Majoring in Science, Technology and Culture ...
 Interested in coaching on the collegiate level eventually.